 Flying down there is very different.
 I don’t pretend to know all the ins-and-outs, my understanding of the French language remains at a very basic level despite all efforts to improve.
 My friends credit me with far more intelligence than I actually possess, and regardless of attempts to understand pertinent ULM web sites, I still rely heavily on them to keep me on the straight and narrow.
 I’ve always hated radio and have struggled to cope with it ever since fixed-wing training.
 While the jargon poses no problem, the mental block to get the words out and broadcast to one and all across the frequency is an almost insurmountable challenge – a hang-up deeply rooted in my general inadequacy with verbal communication.
-I’m sure I was a mouse in a previous life (still got the teeth), preferring to remain hidden and not draw attention to myself, anony-mouse as it were.
-It’s very frustrating at times.
+I’m sure I was a mouse in a previous life (still got the teeth), preferring to remain hidden and not draw attention to myself, anony-mouse as it were, but it’s very frustrating at times.

 Any attempt to transmit in the French language therefore (as used exclusively on the more informal ULM frequencies), is highly likely to cause some potentially dangerous confusion.
 And there’s also a minor matter of not possessing a French radio licence.
 Instead, I rely on observational skills, steering well clear of airstrips to avoid conflicting traffic and only fly alone over places where we have previously been accompanied on club excursions, hopefully ensuring that we don’t infringe anyone or anything.
 It limits our range somewhat, but just to be in the air and autorotating is pleasure enough – and of course – a tremendous privilege.
 I never forget how lucky I am.